-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - measure their impact.

 One of the platforms, EGX ESGenome, is a common disclosure portal jointly developed with the SGX-ST with the aim of simplifying the ESG disclosure process and increasing accessibility to ESG data by international investors and FIs.
-Another is a platform which aggregates sustainability data from multiple sources, including a carbon management platform developed by Olam International, a leading global agri-business, to help businesses measure and manage carbon emissions.
+Another is a platform which aggregates sustainability data from multiple sources, including a carbon management platform developed by leading global agribusiness Olam International to help businesses measure and manage carbon emissions.

 Recognising that carbon credits play an effective role in supporting decarbonisation, the SGX-ST has partnered with Temasek Holdings and banks to launch Climate Impact X, a Singapore-based global carbon exchange and marketplace that will focus on carbon credits generated through nature-based solutions and use technology to ensure a transparent and verifiable carbon market.
 The Asian Carbon Institute, a non-profit voluntary carbon credit standard organisation and registry, was also established in 2022.

-Other prominent examples of private sector initiatives include:
+Other prominent examples of private sector initiatives include the following:

-- the Singapore Green Finance Centre – the first local multi-disciplinary research institute committed to green finance research and talent development, which has been launched by MAS and private sector partners;
+- The Singapore Green Finance Centre, launched by MAS and private sector partners, is the first local multi-disciplinary research institute committed to green finance research and talent development.

-- Singapore Trade Data Exchange (SGTraDex) – a digital platform established in 2022 that facilitates secure data sharing among supply chain ecosystem partners, which was launched by the Infocomm Media Development Authority of Singapore in partnership with private companies; and
+- Singapore Trade Data Exchange (SGTraDex) is a digital platform established in 2022 that facilitates secure data sharing among supply chain ecosystem partners.
+SGTraDex was launched by the Infocomm Media Development Authority of Singapore in partnership with private companies.

-- the EcoLabs Centre of Innovation for Energy – an innovation centre focused on boosting local deep-tech energy innovation capabilities to support Singapore's sustainable energy transition aspirations, which is a joint initiative by Nanyang Technological University, Enterprise Singapore and the Sustainable Energy Association of Singapore.
+- The EcoLabs Centre of Innovation for Energy is an innovation centre focused on boosting local deep-tech energy innovation capabilities to support Singapore's sustainable energy transition aspirations.
+It is a joint initiative by Nanyang Technological University, Enterprise Singapore and the Sustainable Energy Association of Singapore.

+- Aligned with Budget 2024 goals to lower barriers to sustainability for businesses and SMEs, the ESGpedia Starter Tool is now available free of charge.
+This user-friendly platform enables companies to create an ESG profile by disclosing metrics aligned with international ESG reporting standards.
+It also includes tools for calculating Scope 1 and Scope 2 GHG emissions, helping businesses to enhance their ESG commitments and unlock greater regional and global opportunities.

+- The Singapore Sustainable Finance Association (SSFA) was launched by MAS in January 2024 as Singapore's first cross-sectoral industry body dedicated to developing the nation as a global hub for sustainable finance.
+The SSFA aims to support Singapore's low-carbon transition and sustainable economic growth by:

 2 Scope of application